Opportunities in Hospitality Data Science

 Real-Time Revenue Management

-In the past, revenue management systems were hindered by a dearth of data points.
-Not any more.
-Now data scientists have the ability to tap into a constant flow of real-time pricing data and adjust their offers accordingly.
+Data scientists have the ability to tap into a constant flow of real-time pricing data and adjust their offers accordingly.

 Take Lisa Terry’s story of Marketspan.
 To help Kees Hospitality compete with global hotel brands, the revenue management provider LeisureLink created a cloud-based application to handle revenue management, merchandising and electronic distribution.